adarshme/NSE-Stocks-App/README.md

    1. get all:-
      Use `get all` to show all your stock values sequentially but may be slower.
-     Use `get all-m` to get faster results, but stocks are shown randomly.
+     Use `get all-m` to get faster results, but stocks are shown randomly. `get all-m` is the default command.
+See [this](https://github.com/InfernoCoder11/NSE-Stocks-App#extra-instructions-for-power-users-) to change it.

    2. get:-
      Use `get STOCKSYMBOLS` to get the values of particular stocks.